andrew/ultimate-awesome/README.md

 - [awesome-cloud-cost-control](https://github.com/Funkmyster/awesome-cloud-cost-control) - A curated list of awesome cloud cost control blogs, podcasts, standards, projects, and examples.
 - [awesome-Multi-Document-Summarization](https://github.com/guan-yuan/awesome-Multi-Document-Summarization) - A curated list of Multi-Document Summarization papers, articles, tutorials, slides , datasets, and projects.
 - [awesome_software_securities](https://github.com/hong6914/awesome_software_securities) - Sites and URLs on software and securities that I hope to learn from you guys.
+- [evil-and-not-wholly-awesome-firefox](https://github.com/Hunter-Github/evil-and-not-wholly-awesome-firefox) - [deprecated since Mozilla turned evil] A list of resources for and about Mozilla Firefox.
 - [awesome-safety-critical-ai](https://github.com/jgalego/awesome-safety-critical-ai) - When the stakes are high, intelligence is only half the equation - reliability is the other ⚠️.
 - [awesome-typescript-compilers](https://github.com/JohnDeved/awesome-typescript-compilers) - A curated list of awesome TypeScript compilers, transpilers and runtimes.
 - [awesome-forth](https://github.com/lassik/awesome-forth) - Links pertaining to the Forth programming language.